 When the tongue rests on the palate, three things happen.
 The airway opens slightly because the tongue is not blocking the back of the throat.
 Nasal breathing becomes the default because the mouth is naturally closed.
 And the muscles of the jaw and neck relax because the tongue is supporting the structure from above instead of slumping below.

 Over months, this position trains the tongue, jaw, and breathing patterns toward a healthier default.
-Many users report less jaw tension, less morning dry mouth, and quieter sleep.
+Less jaw tension, less morning dry mouth, and quieter sleep are common downstream effects.
 The effect is small per day and large per year.

 How to Do It